ivandanylov/Movieland/README.md

 # Movieland
-This project is a rest service online movie store.
+This project is a rest service for online movie store.

 The site contains 3 roles: admin, user, guest.